Cherry Valentine: Gypsy Queen and Proud

 Cherry Valentine: Gypsy Queen and Proud is a 2022 English documentary film directed by Pete Grant and released on BBC Three and then WOW Presents Plus.

+Plot

-The documentary tells the story of George Ward leaving the Gypsy community (from Darlington), after coming out as gay and being rejected by the community.
+The documentary tells the story of George Ward leaving the English Traveller (Gypsy) community in Darlington after coming out as gay and being rejected by the community.
 Ward left his home and started his new life as Cherry Valentine, a drag alter-ego.
-In the documentary, Ward returned to his roots to see how he could do drag and be a Gypsy.
+In the documentary, Ward returned to his roots to see how he could do drag and maintain his English Traveller (Gypsy) identity.
+At the end of the documentary, there is a short memorial tribute to George Ward, who died by suicide on 18 September 2022.